Technology

 - iOS

-Note: Due to the fact that Windows 10 is nearing end of life support, we strongly
+Note: Due to the fact that Windows 10 has reached end of life support, we strongly

 recommend that you purchase a Windows 11 or MacOS device.
 Microsoft will no longer

-be offering free security updates as of October 2025 for Windows 10 devices.
+be offering free security updates for Windows 10 devices.

 Director of Technology